 In 2021, the Supreme Court's decision in Americans for Prosperity Foundation v.
-Bonta provided some donor protections but federal lawmakers have introduced legislation, known as the "Don't Weaponize the IRS Act," that would codify the Treasury's Schedule B reform into law and extend it to cover all 501(c)(3) organizations.
+Bonta provided some donor protections but federal lawmakers have continued to reintroduce legislation, known as the "Don't Weaponize the IRS Act," that would codify the Treasury's Schedule B reform into law and extend it to cover all 501(c)(3) organizations.